jacksonthall22/SAN-phrases/README.md

 - `knight takes check` (if there is no other way for a knight to make a capture and deliver check)
 - `knight takes pawn check` (if there is no other way for a knight to take a pawn and deliver check)

 The Python 3.10 `match` statement comes to the rescue here.
-I'll skip the detailed analysis of the logic behind each one here.
+I'll skip the detailed analysis of the logic behind each heuristic.
 If you want to fully understand the logic I have implemented, it's probably best to comb through the various `case` statements in `phrase_to_san.py`.
 Each one is a noodle in a great big bowl of spaghetti.